top of page

 • Feb 12

-A recent assignment provided the opportunity to survey a well-regarded example of a Finnish-built motor sailor — a Nauticat 331 — combining a full structural inspection ashore with operational assessment during sea trial.
-These projects are always interesting, not only because of the vessel itself, but because they highlight the importance of understanding builder heritage, real-world performance, and condition in context.
+A recent assignment allowed me to survey a well-regarded example of a Finnish-built motor sailor — a Nauticat 331.
+This project combined a full structural inspection ashore with an operational assessment during a sea trial.
+These surveys are always intriguing.
+They not only highlight the vessel itself but also emphasize the importance of understanding builder heritage, real-world performance, and condition in context.

-The Nauticat range, built by Siltala Yachts in Finland, established a strong reputation over decades for robust construction, practical engineering, and comfortable long-distance cruising capability.
-Unlike high-volume production yachts, these vessels were designed with durability and seakeeping in mind.
-Their solid laminate structures, protected helm arrangements, and conservative engineering philosophy have contributed to enduring buyer confidence and continued demand in the brokerage market.
-Surveying such a vessel benefits greatly from understanding this lineage — it provides context for construction methods, expected structural characteristics, and known strengths of the type.
+The Nauticat range, built by Siltala Yachts in Finland, has established a strong reputation over decades.
+These yachts are known for their robust construction, practical engineering, and comfortable long-distance cruising capabilities.
+Unlike high-volume production yachts, Nauticats were designed with durability and seakeeping in mind.
+Their solid laminate structures, protected helm arrangements, and conservative engineering philosophy contribute to enduring buyer confidence and continued demand in the brokerage market.
+Surveying such a vessel benefits greatly from understanding this lineage.
+It provides context for construction methods, expected structural characteristics, and known strengths of the type.

-The survey process itself began with a comprehensive inspection ashore, examining hull structure, keel configuration, underwater appendages, and through-hull installations.
-Internal inspection followed, including structural members, machinery installations, domestic systems, and safety equipment.
-As with any professional inspection, the focus remained objective — documenting condition, identifying defects where present, and assessing overall maintenance history through observable evidence rather than assumption.
+The survey process began with a comprehensive inspection ashore.
+I examined the hull structure, keel configuration, underwater appendages, and through-hull installations.
+Following this, I conducted an internal inspection.
+This included structural members, machinery installations, domestic systems, and safety equipment.
+As with any professional inspection, the focus remained objective.
+I documented the condition, identified defects where present, and assessed the overall maintenance history through observable evidence rather than assumption.

-Sea trial forms a critical part of the pre-purchase process.
-A vessel secured alongside can present well, but operational testing reveals behaviour that static inspection cannot.
-During the trial, propulsion performance, steering response, onboard systems, and general handling characteristics were assessed under realistic loading conditions.
+The sea trial forms a critical part of the pre-purchase process.
+A vessel secured alongside can present well, but operational testing reveals behavior that static inspection cannot.
+During the trial, I assessed propulsion performance, steering response, onboard systems, and general handling characteristics under realistic loading conditions.
 The engine performed smoothly with stable response and no abnormal mechanical indications.
-Steering and manoeuvring characteristics were consistent with vessel design expectations, and auxiliary systems functioned as intended within inspection limits.
+Steering and maneuvering characteristics were consistent with vessel design expectations.
+Auxiliary systems functioned as intended within inspection limits.
 Minor operational observations were recorded for inclusion within the final report, but nothing arose that would materially detract from overall vessel suitability.

-One of the key outcomes of this particular survey was the clear impression of responsible ownership and ongoing maintenance.
-Structural elements showed no concerning indicators within accessible areas, machinery spaces were orderly, and domestic installations were consistent with a vessel actively maintained rather than neglected.
-No yacht of this age should ever be described as maintenance-free, yet the absence of significant defect findings reinforced the impression of a well-kept example of the class.
+One of the key outcomes of this survey was the clear impression of responsible ownership and ongoing maintenance.
+Structural elements showed no concerning indicators within accessible areas.
+Machinery spaces were orderly, and domestic installations were consistent with a vessel actively maintained rather than neglected.
+No yacht of this age should ever be described as maintenance-free.
+Yet, the absence of significant defect findings reinforced the impression of a well-kept example of the class.

-Surveys such as this underline an important point for prospective buyers: condition assessment is not simply about finding faults.
-It is about forming a balanced understanding of the vessel — construction quality, operational behaviour, maintenance history, and realistic future requirements — allowing informed decision-making based on professional observation rather than assumption.
+Surveys like this underline an important point for prospective buyers: condition assessment is not simply about finding faults.
+It is about forming a balanced understanding of the vessel.
+This includes construction quality, operational behavior, maintenance history, and realistic future requirements.
+Such insights allow for informed decision-making based on professional observation rather than assumption.

 With the inspection completed and sea trial findings incorporated, the final report provides the purchaser with a comprehensive technical overview and clear recommendations.
 In this case, the results reflected positively on the vessel and demonstrated the continued appeal of well-built Scandinavian motor sailors when properly maintained.